-Medical tests to find out baby’s gender
+Medical tests to find out if it’s a boy or girl

 Let’s start by talking about the proven medical methods of finding out your baby’s sex.

 By that time, your baby’s genitalia is developed enough that your ultrasound tech will be able to identify the sex easily (unless your baby is crossing their legs).

-There are also blood tests than can determine your baby’s sex.
 Mamas over 35 commonly receive these blood tests as part of their prenatal care.
-These tests identify the baby’s chromosomes in the DNA present in mama’s blood stream.

 These blood tests have an accuracy rate of approximately 95-to-99%, according to 57 studies published in the Journal of the American Medical Association.

 There are also some blood tests available for sale, such as the Blue or Pink Early Gender Test, which looks for the Y male chromosome in a few blood drops obtained via a finger prick.

 If you are receiving an amniocentesis, you can also find out the baby’s gender during this test.

 What are signs of having a boy or girl?